 Last year Christmas time we received quite a lot of Christmas cards, and I didn’t have any place to put them all up.
 Our fridge doesn’t have a metallic surface, so I couldn’t put any magnets on to hold cards on it, nor did I have any type of card display.
 So when I saw this bad boy on Craigslist, I knew exactly what I wanted to do with it: A Command Center!
 Because I knew with the right color paint and a bit of modification it could also be used as a sweet holiday decoration spot.

-Next day when Greg left the house to go shopping, I already started unscrewing the hinges to separate the folds.
+I started the makeover with unscrewing the hinges to separate the folds.
 Once the folds were separated, it was easy to pull out the backing and get the mirrors out.
 I managed to take out the mirrors intact and put them in my crafts room, as I have a future plan for those mirrors.
 After all that dismantling I sanded each piece so I could get rid of the peels of that old lacquer.
 Not that you normally need to do any sanding before painting with chalk type paint but sometimes you just want to have a smoother surface to have a better finish in the end.

 I have used and I like most of the branded chalk type paints out there, but ever since I made my own chalk type paint I am incredibly addicted to it.
-First, I like the ability of having my chalk type paint in the color I want; and second, with branded chalk type paints, I feel the need to add some water to give them a bit more flow but my homemade one always has the perfect thickness for me.
-Therefore for this piece also I prepared my homemade chalk type paint, custom color-matched to Old White by Annie Sloan.
+So for this piece also I prepared my homemade chalk type paint, custom color-matched to Old White by Annie Sloan.

 I gave 3 coats of paint to the folds and during the drying time of these 3 coats, I worked on the appliques of the main body.
 Ok, correction: I asked Greg to help me with gluing the appliques.
-If you want to have those appliques looking nice and neat trust me and ask for someone’s hand.
-Because that hand in fact is a “Time and Nerve Saver.”
+If you want to have those appliques looking nice and neat, ask for someone’s hand, because that hand in fact is a “Time and Nerve Saver.”
 Oh also, depending on your personality you might want someone with a lot of patience.
 Below is how our applique gluing work went: